The UK’s smart alternative to online payday loans

 At SafetyNet Credit we have developed the UK’s most innovative alternative to the online payday loans sector.
 We offer a revolving credit facility, which works in the following way.
 First, if your online application is approved, we will provide you with a credit limit of up to £500 (based on what you can afford).

 This credit limit can then be used in two ways.
 The first is as a smart safety net protecting you from the problems which can be caused by unplanned borrowing fees.
 If your application is successful, you will be able to access a personal online dashboard where you can switch on the ‘automatic SafetyNet’ option.
 This feature allows you to set a unique ‘trigger point’.
 If your bank balance reaches this trigger, a certain portion of your credit limit can then be automatically transferred into your account, topping it up so you stay in the black.
 Previously you might have required a payday loan simply to cover expensive bank charges incurred by accidentally going into an unauthorised overdraft.
-Now, with SafetyNet Credit, you can prevent those charges in advance.
+Now, with SafetyNet Credit, we can help to prevent those bank charges in advance.
+We charge a 0.8% interest rate that is capped at 40 days, which is lower than any bank charges for going exceeding your overdraft limit.

 The second way you can use your credit limit is through the ‘Borrow Now’ option.
 This allows you to transfer any amount up to your credit limit into your account, any time you need it to help with essential, unexpected costs.
 With these two features you can precisely tailor how your credit limit is used to best suit your needs, and without having to take out a payday loan.